Thomas Mackenzie: Early life and career

 Mackenzie was born in Edinburgh in 1853.
 His family emigrated to New Zealand in 1858 when he was four and Mackenzie was educated at Green Island School and at the Stone School, both in Dunedin.
 After ending his education in his early teens he worked for several years in commercial firms before, aged 20, following his brother James into surveying.
 He gained employment at the Department of Lands and Survey and worked in several locations including the Hutt Valley, Rangitikei and Manawatu before finally returning to his home area in Dunedin.

 In 1877 he purchased a general storekeeping business in Balclutha.
 He managed the business well and it developed well before he sold it in 1886 for a considerable profit.
 In the Balclutha area he became a well-known man and was accordingly elected a member of the Balclutha Borough Council from 1881 to 1887.
 During this period he married, on 24 September 1884, to Ida Henrietta Nantes with whom he had five sons and two daughters.

 Mackenzie was also a notable explorer.
 He was a member of expeditions to the Tautuku Forest (1883), the wild country between Milford Sound and Lake Te Anau (1888; discovered the Sutherland Falls), and the Matterhorn Mountains (1888; discovered a pass between Lake Manapouri and Hall Arm).
 He was the first person to try to map an overland route to Dusky Sound (1894-1896).
 He crossed the land between Lake Te Anau and Lake Wakatipu in 1907.

 Member of Parliament

 Mackenzie was elected to the New Zealand Parliament for Clutha in 1887.
-He resigned in 1896 to assess the British markets for New Zealand products and remained in his native land for three years.
+During the term he decided to support the 'Scarecrow Ministry' and in 1890 became senior government whip, continuing on until the defeat of the government in January 1891.
+He opposed outgoing Premier Sir Harry Atkinson's ill-judged decision to 'pack' the Legislative Council with conservative members as a blocker to the new government and became an independent to demonstrate his dissatisfaction.
+He resigned from Parliament in 1896 to assess the British markets for New Zealand products and remained in his native land for three years.

 On his return to New Zealand he was elected to Parliament successively for Waihemo –1902, Waikouaiti 1902–1908, Taieri 1908–1911 and Egmont (in the North Island) 1911–1912, never losing an election he contested.
 In addition to parliamentary duties Mackenzie was Mayor of Roslyn from 1901 to 1902.
 Additionally he served for many years on the Otago Education Board, Otago High Schools' Board and the Otago Hospital Board.